 Fall is a magical time of the year.
 The temperatures and leaves drop, the familiar seasonal flavors return, and regardless of age, we look forward to the big event: Halloween.
 While the holiday may be considered more for children, adults also need the little bit of magic the day brings.
 In October Dreams, Paula Curan wrote, "The farther we've gotten from the magic and mystery of our past, the more we've come to need Halloween."

 When else can you toss your responsibilities to the side and dish out candy to trick-or-treaters or sport that La Croix can costume?
-Whether you love Halloween or consider yourself beyond the age of dressing up to trick-or-treat, there’s one thing you can get behind: the Halloween party.
-What’s not to love about another excuse to get together, dress up, and feel festive?
+Whether you love Halloween or consider yourself beyond the age of dressing up, there’s one thing you can get behind: the Halloween party.
+What’s not to love about another excuse to get together and feel festive?
 Those themed appetizers, desserts, and drinks don’t hurt, either.

 If you need a little magic in your life, or you’re looking for some inspiration for a Halloween party you'll be hosting, we’re here for you.
 From a Deathly Hallows-themed cheese board to a fruity Halloween zombie punch, these Halloween party food and drink ideas will ensure you have the best celebration on the block.
 Who knows?
 You might feel like a kid again, too.

 Potterheads, rejoice!
 This Deathly Hallows Cheese Board from Half Baked Harvest includes a witch’s cheese hat, marinated mozzarella eyeballs, cheddar cheese caramel apples, peanut butter and cheddar black spiders, and vampire teeth apples.
 With this spread, you’ll be sure to gain a few extra points for Gryffindor.

 Olive spiders atop a web spun from sour cream take the beloved seven-layer dip to spooky heights.
 This recipe from Chelsea’s Messy Kitchen sticks to the traditional beans, guac, and sour cream layers, and adds festive decor to the top.
 Why mess with a good thing?